(See also Overview of Allergic and Atopic Disorders.)

 Acute angioedema is mast cell–mediated in > 90% of cases.
 Mast cell–mediated mechanisms include acute allergic, typically IgE-mediated reactions.
 IgE-mediated angioedema is usually accompanied by acute urticaria (local wheals and erythema in the skin).
 It may often be caused by the same allergens (eg, drug, venom, dietary, extracted allergens) that are responsible for acute IgE-mediated urticaria.

-The cause of chronic (> 6 wk) angioedema is usually unknown.
+The cause of chronic (> 6 weeks) angioedema is usually unknown.
 IgE-mediated mechanisms are rare, but chronic ingestion of an unsuspected drug or chemical (eg, penicillin in milk, a nonprescription drug, preservatives, other food additives) is sometimes the cause.
 A few cases are due to hereditary or acquired C1 inhibitor deficiency.

 Idiopathic angioedema is angioedema that occurs without urticaria, is chronic and recurrent, and has no identifiable cause.